matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 Simple Example
 ==============

-In matplotlib location of axes (including subplots) are specified in normalized figure coordinate.
-It can happen that your axis labels or titles (or sometimes even ticklabels) go outside the figure area thus clipped.
+In matplotlib, the location of axes (including subplots) are specified in normalized figure coordinates.
+It can happen that your axis labels or titles (or sometimes even ticklabels) go outside the figure area, and are thus clipped.

 .. plot::